How Steven Spielberg's Malfunctioning Sharks Transformed the Movie Business

 Spielberg would later say, “Jaws should never have been made—it was an impossible effort.”
 Yet all those frustrating days at sea and short-circuiting sharks got the young director exactly what he had always wanted.
 By creating the prototype for every summer blockbuster that followed, Spielberg earned the freedom to make artier films like The Color Purple and Schindler’s List.
 He went into his next project, Close Encounters of the Third Kind, armed with a bigger budget, more creative control, and the knowledge that sometimes the biggest obstacles were actually his biggest assets.

 This article appeared in the July-August 2012 issue of mental_floss magazine, available wherever brilliant/lots of magazines are sold.
-Get a free issue here!
+Get a risk-free issue here!